lyxell/logifix/README.md

 ### Intelligent equational reasoning

 Logifix is more than a search-and-replace system.
-It achieves intelligent equational reasoning through the use of articulation points in the rewrite graph.
+It performs rewrites in multiple steps and achieves intelligent equational reasoning by building articulation points in the rewrite graph.

 ### Speed